-David Ascanio, a Venezuelan birder and naturalist, has spent over 35 years guiding birding tours throughout his native country, Colombia, Trinidad and Tobago, Suriname, the Amazon River, Guyana, the Dominican Republic, Puerto Rico, the Lesser Antilles, Cuba, the Orinoco River, Costa Rica, Chile, and Panama.
+TOUR LEADERS: David Ascanio with the assistance of a local guide native country, Colombia, Trinidad and Tobago, Suriname, the Amazon River, Guyana, the Dominican Republic, Puerto Rico, the Lesser Antilles, Cuba, the Orinoco River, Costa Rica, Chile, and Panama.
 He is especially interested in bird vocalizations and has a private library containing sounds of more than 70% of all the birds of Venezuela.
 David combines superb birding skills with an astonishing command of bird vocalizations.
 He has published a book for children about the songs of the birds of Venezuela, and has coauthored the descriptions of two new species, the River Island Spinetail and the Delta Amacuro Softtail.
 David has also published various manuscripts about the birds of the llanos (plains), the Orinoco River island species, and the pan-tepui endemic species for which he has become an authority.
 He is the first author of the Field Guide to the Birds of Venezuela (2017, Helm Field Guides).
 David is an excellent communicator, has a great sense of humor, and is tireless in helping others find birds and wildlife.
 These traits have made him one of the most popular naturalists/guides in the Neotropics.